oseph/ortfolio/README.md

 ## Music Albums?

-ortFolio comes with a simple music template page to accommodate a Bandcamp embedded player.
+ortfolio comes with a simple music template page to accommodate a Bandcamp embedded player.
 Use the `empty-music-project` template and simply paste the iframe embed code into the project config's `$iframe` variable.
 Thumbnails and other images are the same, but there is also an folder for album cover art.
 Simply add your images to their respective folder.

 ## SuperGallery!